 IX.
 Other general information related to the Office that is available on the Internet -- URLs of web pages of the Office’s website that:

 Annual Reports’ box (the content has both EN and PL versions): http://www.uprp.pl/

 provide open source codes related to trademark information systems

 X. Other relevant matters

-In 2009, the incident and assistance managing system to users of our IT system was heavily carried out by the ServiceDesk solution - consistent with the ITIL practice.
+In 2011, the incident and assistance managing system to users of our IT system was effectively carried out by the ServiceDesk solution - consistent with the ITIL practice.